 GeneCards Summary for CRY1 Gene

 CRY1 (Cryptochrome Circadian Clock 1) is a Protein Coding gene.
-Among its related pathways are Circadian Clock and Circadian Clock.
-GO annotations related to this gene include nucleotide binding and double-stranded DNA binding.
+Diseases associated with CRY1 include major depressive disorder and accelerated response to antidepressant drug treatment.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Diurnally regulated genes with circadian orthologs.
+GO annotations related to this gene include nucleotide binding and transcription factor binding.
 An important paralog of this gene is CRY2.

 UniProtKB/Swiss-Prot for CRY1 Gene